albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 #### Adding the dataset

-Server also add the current dataset into the detections:
+As said before, server also adds the origin dataset into the detections:
 ```python
 detections = {
     "DoS" : DetectionAlgorithm.analyze_traffic(matrix,aux_ids, datasetExtractions["DoS"]),